 The Twilight Zone, the classic science fiction series that aired on CBS from 1959 to 1964, often showcased apocalyptic scenarios of ordinary people in extraordinary situations.
 While fictional, every episode can be said to hold a kernel of truth that strikes at our deepest fears or most primal instincts.

-Take season one's "The Monsters are Due on Maple Street" - an episode that watches a peaceful suburban neighborhood descend into chaos.
-In the final scene, we see neighbors accusing neighbors, a frenzy of weapons grabbed, a collection of flashing lights, and a bevy of people running around in aimless panic.
-The camera then pans out to reveal two indifferent figures on a hillside in front of what looks like a control panel.
-In a brief dialogue, we learn that these observers are conducting a typical "procedure."
-As one says to the other, "just stop a few of their machines and radios and telephones, and lawnmowers…throw them into darkness for a few hours… and then, sit back and watch the pattern".
-'The pattern' being that, when unexplainable activity occurs, people feel threatened and will almost certainly turn on themselves – "the most dangerous enemy they can find."
+Season one's "The Monsters are Due on Maple Street" watches a peaceful suburban neighborhood descend into chaos, with neighbors accusing neighbors, a frenzy of weapons grabbed, and people running around in aimless panic.
+The camera then pans out to reveal two otherworldly figures standing on a hillside in front of what looks like a control panel.
+In a brief dialogue, we learn the observers are conducting an experiment, with one saying, "just stop a few of their machines and radios and telephones, and lawnmowers…throw them into darkness for a few hours… and then, sit back and watch the pattern".
+The pattern being, when unexplained activity occurs and people feel threatened, they will almost certainly turn on "the most dangerous enemy they can find" — each other.

 Note: The list of questions was derived from Clemson University professors' Darren Linvell's and Patrick Warren's clever "Spot the Troll" game, where they review all this information in more detail with specific examples.
 Moreover, through their Media Forensic Hub, Linvell and Warren have synthesized a wealth of information to help the public identify fake social media accounts.